alexedwards/stack/README.md

 }
 ```

-As a side note: If you're planning to pass Context to a secondary goroutine for processing you'll need to make sure that it is safe for concurrent use, probably by implementing a [mutex lock](http://www.alexedwards.net/blog/understanding-mutexes) around potentially racy code.
+As a side note: If you're planning to pass Context to a secondary goroutine for processing you'll need to make sure that it's safe for concurrent use, probably by implementing a [mutex lock](http://www.alexedwards.net/blog/understanding-mutexes) around potentially racy code.

 ### Reusing Stacks

-Like Alice, you can easily reuse middleware chains in Stack:
+Like Alice, Stack has the huge benefit of reusable middleware chains:

 ```go
 stdStack := stack.New(middlewareOne, middlewareTwo)